Dr Paul Atherton is a successful, serial, technology entrepreneur who focuses on start up companies from UK universities.

 He co-founded Queensgate Instruments in 1978 whilst studying for a PhD in astrophysics and was Managing Director from 1987 until its sale in March 2000 for more than $200M.

 Paul was Chairman of C2V (Micro Gas Chromatographs) until November 2009 when it was acquired by Thermo-Fisher.
 He was founder and Chairman of Midaz Lasers until July 2012 when it was sold to Coherent Ltd.

 Paul is Chairman of Sussex Place Ventures – the London Business School Venture Fund.
-He is founder and Executive Chairman of Nexeon Limited (Li-ion battery materials) which has raised more than £85M of venture capital investment so far.
+He is founder and Executive Chairman of Nexeon Limited (Li-ion battery materials).

 He was made a Fellow of London Business School at the annual graduation ceremony in July 2013, and became a Fellow of The Institute of Physics in April 2016.